 The Covid-19 section starts with a big picture of a smiling Brad Banducci, the CEO of Woolworths.

-But it’s also quite long and also Woolworth’s site colour scheme where they use dark grey font colours on a light grey background is not the easiest to read.
+But it’s also quite long.
+And Woolworth’s site colour scheme with dark grey font colours on a light grey background isn’t easy to read.

 Is this good or bad?